-How about some Ah-Mazing pancakes?!
-Both of my boys LOVED it …and who wouldn’t?
-Fluffy buttermilk pancakes made with pure maple syrup and crispy bacon.
-I’m not done… more crispy bacon on top and some creamy maple sauce!
+Maple Bacon Pancakes is a perfect breakfast for every bacon lover.
+Fluffy buttermilk bacon pancakes made with pure maple syrup and crispy bacon inside and out.
+These pancakes are topped with more crispy bacon on top and some creamy maple sauce!

 Maple Bacon Pancakes